- Why choose Western Sydney University?

 9:00am to 5pm

 Building EE, Auditorium, Parramatta campus

-International Orientation Day is also a day to explore what the University has to offer, meet other new international students and enjoy a free lunch and entertainment!
+International Orientation Day is also a day to explore what the University has to offer, meet other international students and enjoy a free lunch and entertainment!

 What to Bring to Orientation Day

 - Copy of both pages of the most recent offer letter issued to you.